ngParty/ng-metadata/README.md

 - Before doing anything, read the [bootstrapping guide for broad overview how to do things](docs/recipes/bootstrap.md)
 - Browse the [documentation](https://hotell.gitbooks.io/ng-metadata/content/)
-- How to migrate es5 to Typescript+ngMetadata [Design Patterns/Recipes](docs/recipes/README.md)
+- How to migrate ES5 to TypeScript+ng-metadata: [Design Patterns/Recipes](docs/recipes/README.md)
 - Check [FAQ](docs/FAQ.md) for more explanation why this exist

 ## The Gist

-So what's the difference between old school ES5 angular 1 app and ngMetadata modern app?
+So what's the difference between an old school ES5 angular 1 app and a modern ng-metadata app?

-I'm glad you've asked!
+I'm glad you asked!
 Here is a small comparison app:

 **Angular 1.x with ES5:**